Learn About Aspergillosis

 A fungus ball is usually not treated with antifungal medicines unless there is bleeding into the lung tissue.
 In such a case, surgery and medicines are needed.

 Invasive aspergillosis is treated with several weeks of an antifungal medicine.
 It can be given by mouth or IV (into a vein).
 Endocarditis caused by aspergillus is treated by surgically replacing the infected heart valves.
-Long-term antifungal drugs are also needed.
+Long-term antifungal medicines are also needed.

 Who are the top Aspergillosis Local Doctors?